 Competence area 5: problem solving

-According to the DigComp 2.1 we could test previously mentioned competences on eight proficiency levels but it could not be done within the desired time constraints.
+According to the DigComp 2.1 we could test previously mentioned competences on eight proficiency levels, but it could not be done within the desired time constraints.

 Analysis

 In the context of the analysis and evaluation of the ICT escape room we included 24 subjects who volunteered to participate in the initial or upgraded scenario version of the ICT escape room.
 The participants were between 17 and 53 years old, (M = 33.83; SD = 9.87), half of them being males (50.0 %).
-In the first scenario version, (the initial phase) three advanced ICT users participated in the single-user context.
-In the second scenario version (the upgraded phase) 21 participants with various levels of ICT expertise participated in the group context.
+In the first scenario version (the initial phase), three advanced ICT users participated in the single-user context.
+In the second scenario version (the upgraded phase), 21 participants with various levels of ICT expertise participated in the group context.
 The objective of the initial phase was to gain the first insights into the ICT escape room dynamics, concretely, to test the separate segments of the scenario and possibly to improve them.
 The objective of the upgraded phase was to gain as much as possible feedback information from the users in the fixed scenario context of the ICT escape room.
-In both phases participants at the beginning, i. e. before entering the room filled short evaluation questionnaire concerning some basic information about respondents’ ICT use, attitudes towards ICT and self-evaluation of ICT competencies (some of the scales were adapted and elaborated from the instruments in [13] [14] [15];.
+In both phases participants at the beginning, i. e. before entering the room, filled short evaluation questionnaire concerning some basic information about respondents’ ICT use, attitudes towards ICT and self-evaluation of ICT competencies (some of the scales were adapted and elaborated from the instruments in [13] [14] [15];.
 Then they entered the ICT escape room.
 After finishing the ICT escape room, test subjects participated in the short (evaluation) interview and filled the questionnaire with the self-evaluation of ICT competencies again.
 The dynamics in the ICT escape room was monitored by two to three observers who intervened in the process in the case of explicit demand for help of the participants or in the case of the perpetual loop of the participants.
 In the upgraded phase, the observers also used short screening scheme of the ICT escape room scenario to gain approximate information about the duration of separate segments, the order of the segments, number of potential clues, and evaluation of the performance of separate segments in the scenario.
 With the strict consent of the participants (those who signed the informed consent form), the dynamics in the ICT escape room was recorded on camera for the analysis and evaluation purpose only.

 In the initial phase, three males participated who were above intermediate or advanced ICT literate.
 The process in the ICT escape room lasted from 38 to 50 minutes (45 minutes in average), with several interventions (clues) mostly regarding the text in the instructions and segments in the scenario related to content creation in the office tools environment.
 All participants in this phase evaluated their experience in the ICT escape room as positive.
 Based on the observation of the process in the ICT escape room and feedback information in this phase we made some changes.
 We slightly modified the instructions and clues for the average ICT user who have problems with the proper understanding of ICT terms to better understand what he/she needs to do but we did not make any drastic intervention into the initial scenario.
 The difference between the version of the ICT escape room scenario in the initial phase and the version of the scenario in the upgraded phase was thus marginal.
 The outcome of the initial phase was elaborated and finalized scenario, tested in the next phase of analysis and evaluation.